Why does Convoy have a carrier scorecard?

 - Acceptable (50-55%) - The core carrier in the Convoy network.
 These carriers are not at risk for penalization and may become Excellent with a sustained run of high quality shipments.

-- Probation (10-15%) - Carriers whose quality is becoming detrimental to the Convoy network.
+- At Risk (10-15%) - Carriers whose quality is becoming detrimental to the Convoy network.
 These carriers still have access to all Convoy shipments, but further decreases in performance may lead to a suspension.

 - Suspension (5-10%) - Carriers who have been suspended or at risk for immediate suspension.
 These carriers have continued poor performance that has led to Convoy restricting access.